Vasile-Hij/weather-project-app/README.md

 **Quick description:**

-This application will display a web page with user authentication by default, then check the weather for your desired location.
+This application will display a web page with user authentication by default, then check the weather for your desired location and measurements in Celsius or Fahrenheit degrees.

 **Tools**